knaw-huc/annorepo-python-client/docs/index.rst

 |an|
 ===============

-Pyton client to access an AnnoRepo server.
+Python client to access an |an| server.

 Installation